-Submit a Survey Report conforming to TMR Surveying Standards and highlighting all locations where the actual base invert level is higher than the contract level.
+Submit a Survey Report conforming to the Transport and Main Roads Surveying Standards and highlighting all locations where the actual base invert level is higher than the contract level.

 Submission details: Survey report comparing actual and contract base invert levels.